-Indicators of child resistance/refusal to spending time with a parent such as alienating behaviours
+Indicators of understanding why a child does not want to spend family time with a parent

 The practice aids below are derived from a range of sources and some are not Cafcass original documents.
 Each practice aid has been identified for use by Cafcass staff.
 Information on the source of each document is referenced in the further information section below.

 When a child is resisting or refusing time with a parent/carer post-separation, there may be a number of causes for this.
-This guide describes the range of potential causes for the resistance and/or refusal, and supports exploration of the impact on the child of adult behaviours, including alienating behaviours.
+This guide describes the range of potential reasons why a child does not want to spend family time with a parent/ carer and supports exploration of the impact on the child of adult behaviours, including alienating behaviours.
 It also provides guidance on children’s wishes and feelings and making recommendations to court in these circumstances.

 Our Family Court Advisers consider the intensity of the parental behaviours alongside the impact of these behaviours on the child.